snyhlxde1/cllm.github.io/docs/blog/cllm.md

 <p align="center"><img src="clm_objective.png" alt="autoregressive" width="300"></p>
 <p align="center">Figure 1: illustration of conventional AR decoding: one token is generated at a time.</p>

 [Jacobi decoding](https://arxiv.org/abs/2305.10427) originates from the Jacobi and Gauss-Seidel fixed-point iteration for solving nonlinear equations, and is proven identical to AR generation using greedy decoding [[1]](https://proceedings.mlr.press/v139/song21a.html).
 Jacobi decoding reformulates the sequential generation process into a system of $n$ non-linear equations with $n$ variables solvable in parallel based on Jacobi iteration.
-Each iteration step might predict more than one correct token (By correctness, we mean alignment with the AR generation), thereby accelerating AR decoding potentially.
+Each iteration step might predict more than one correct token (By correctness, we mean alignment with the AR decoding result under a greedy sampling strategy), thereby accelerating AR decoding potentially.

 <p align="center"><img src="jacobi_objective.png" alt="jacobi" width="425"></p>
 <p align="center">Figure 2: illustration of Jacobi decoding: $n$-token sequence is fed into the LLM and iterates until convergence.</p>